 Tax credits and rebates are available to property owners who upgrade or maintain renewable energy sources.
 One such program is Arizona’s Energy Equipment Property Tax Exemption, under which renewable electric generation, including solar thermal electric, photovoltaics, landfill gas, wind and biomass is not considered by the state to add.
 In addition, solar and wind-energy-generating equipment are exempted from sales tax.

 Under Arizona’s net-metering rules homeowners and variety of other entities including businesses and municipal entities, among others, renewable energy installations up to 125 percent of their energy usage can qualify for net-metering.
 Under the rules, net excess generation can carry forward over a year period until it’s reimbursed to the person or entity at the utility’s avoided-cost rate.

-Many utilities in Arizona offer rebates or payback programs to customers who install solar or wind equipment on their properties.
+Many utilities in Arizona offer rebates or payback programs to customers who install solar- or wind-power-generating equipment on their property.
 Depending on the rebate program, the utility may reimburse the system based on how many kilowatt hours the system is anticipated to produce over a 20 year lifespan.
 The utility will use those calculations to determine what the rebate for a system is.
 However, reimbursement funds are limited, so its a good idea to check with both solar installers and local utilities to determine what current rebates are.
 Installers will also help home or business owners understand how much they can expect in incentives and rebates.